junxit/us-congress-bills-113/metadata.md

 - 2013-09-30 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2013-09-30 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2013-09-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 201.
+- 2013-10-04 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S7213-7214; text as passed Senate: CR S7213)
+- 2013-10-04 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S7213-7214; text as passed Senate: CR S7213)